Skip to Main Content

 About this Guide

-Created for students in HWST 457 ʻĀina Mauli Ola: Hawaiian Ecosystems to help find secondary literature and primary sources on a Hawaiian ecosystem and the human-environment interaction in that ecosystem.
+This research guide was created for students in HWST 457 ʻĀina Mauli Ola: Hawaiian Ecosystems and HWST 650 Hawaiian Geography and Resource Management to help them find secondary literature and primary sources on traditional Hawaiian and modern resource management understandings, practices, and methods.
 Need research help?
-Email Hawaiian Collection librarian Kapena Shim, kapena@hawaii.edu.
+Email Hawaiian Collection librarian Kapena Shim at kapena@hawaii.edu.

-Note on ecosystems.
-A good way to find info about ecosystems is to lead your searches with place names that have ecosystems you are interested in.
-Since names vary over time, brainstorm all possibilities.
-Such as, common name today, i.e. Hawaiʻi Kai vs. Maunalua, and socio-political/tenure land divisions such as ʻili, ahupuaʻa, moku, and mokupuni.
+Note on ecosystems and geographies.
+An excellent way to find information about Hawaiian ecosystems and geographies is to lead your searches with place names related to the ecosystems and geographies you are interested in.
+Since names vary over time, brainstorm all possibilities, such as the common name today, i.e. Hawaiʻi Kai vs. Maunalua, and socio-political/tenure land divisions such as ʻili, ahupuaʻa, moku, and mokupuni.

 Cultural and Archaeological Studies